-- b. requiring daily care; 3. the date a charge is no longer made by the child care provider; 4. the date you no longer participate in Unum's rehabilitation program; or 5. any other date payments would stop in accordance with this plan.
+- b. requiring daily care; - 3. the date a charge is no longer made by the child care provider; - Intended For Guidestone Participant Use Only

 OTHER SERVICES

 These services are also available from us as part of your Unum Long Term Disability plan.